Machu Picchu: Inca Citadel (Peru)

 Machu Picchu, located in the heart of the Peruvian Andes, is one of the world's most iconic and well-preserved archaeological sites.
-This remarkable Inca citadel, often referred to as the "Lost City of the Incas, has been a symbol of ancient Inca culture, architectural ingenuity, and natural beauty.
+This remarkable Inca citadel, often called the "Lost City of the Incas, " symbolizes ancient Inca culture, architectural ingenuity, and natural beauty.

 Historical Significance